 - Provide a personal resumé identifying the job held and specific responsibilities.
 Credit for Portfolio Assessment may be awarded for currently or previously held jobs. - Submit a reference letter from the appropriate manager/supervisor documenting the nature, frequency, and duration of the work experience that is related to the course.
-For example, if applying for credit for work experience for ACC
+For example, if applying for credit for work experience for ACC 101, the letter should describe duties, responsibilities, length of service, and level of competence in the accounting department. - Write an essay that demonstrates how the learning objectives for the course have been met by the prior experience.

-- 101, the letter should describe duties, responsibilities, length of service, and level of competence in the accounting department. - Write an essay that demonstrates how the learning objectives for the course have been met by the prior experience. - Provide documentation such as job descriptions, certificates, examples/samples of work, awards, performance evaluations, licenses, dates and times of participation in the activity, letters or memos supporting participation, or anything else that would help to prove/confirm work experience. - Consult with the designated Faculty Chair/ Program Manager prior to constructing the document.
+- · Provide documentation such as job descriptions, certificates, examples/samples of work, awards, performance evaluations, licenses, dates and times of participation in the activity, letters or memos supporting participation, or anything else that would help to prove/confirm work experience. - · Students should consult with their Academic Advisor, the designated Faculty Chair/Course Coordinator, and the Transfer Credit Evaluator prior to constructing the document.
 The completed document is to be submitted to the Transfer Credit Evaluator.